Mellanox/ufm_sdk_3.0/plugins/grafana_infiniband_telemetry_plugin/README.md

         - Move the file to some shared location that is accessible to the UFM machine
         - Load the image to UFM machine
           > docker load < /[some-shared-location]/ufm-plugin-grafana-dashboard.tar.gz
+      - In case of UFM-SDN Appliance Gen 3, you need to make sure that the port of endpoint is opened:
+          >ufw show
+          * You should see the port 8982 listed, otherwise you need open it by:
+            > ufw allow 8982

 - Enable & start the plugin
     > docker exec ufm /opt/ufm/scripts/manage_ufm_plugins.sh add -p grafana-dashboard